 Give that fuel or gas tank a good shake, making sure you dislodge any trapped oil and gas.
 If you’re looking for another option, a carburetor cleaner works wonders too.
 Remember, a clean machine runs better and lasts longer.

 Don't Tilt Your Mower

-Tilting the mower can result in oil spilling into the carburetor or cylinder, so we highly suggest avoiding this from happening, as this can cause damage to your machine.
+Tilting the mower can result in oil spilling into the carburetor or cylinder, so I highly suggest avoiding this from happening, as this can cause damage to your machine.

 Other Probable Reasons Why Lawn Mowers are Blowing White Smoke

-While we have common reasons here, dealing with a defective mower is tricky since many factors can be at fault.
+While I have common reasons here, dealing with a defective mower is tricky since many factors can be at fault.

 Faulty Carburetor Seal